Four billion years ago, when the first gene awoke within the first primordial cell and life began, that first gene may well have coded for an enzyme.

 “Ever since I was an undergraduate, I’d been interested in how enzymes worked and how they perform amazing chemical reactions so hard to achieve using organic chemistry,” he says.
 “I wanted to know about the atomic chemistry that governs enzyme mechanisms and investigate enzyme kinetics—measuring how changing certain conditions alters reaction rates.
 I felt that to understand enzymatic reactions and how they proceed so fast, you needed to decipher the transition state’s atomic structure.”

 Leading enzymologists were skeptical that kinetic isotope effects could reveal anything useful about enzymatic reactions, but Vern was ultimately vindicated (see “The Power of Persistence”).
-“By combining kinetic isotope effects with physical chemistry measurements and quantum theory,” says Vern, “we were able to obtain a reliable picture of the transition state.”
+“By combining kinetic isotope effects with physical chemistry measurements and quantum theory,” Vern says, “we were able to obtain a reliable picture of the transition state.”

 In 1984, Vern and his colleagues published their first-ever transition-state structure, for the enzyme AMP nucleosidase.
 Over the next few years they solved transition states for half a dozen more.
 “This was purely fundamental research—science at its most basic,” he says.
 “Back then we’d given no thought to designing drugs.”
 That would come later, when Vern saw the therapeutic potential in targeting a single enzyme.